Alternative & Renewable Energy. Return Home

 Many of us want to tackle the energy problem in our own way.
 Envocare aims to provide information but technology moves so fast and commerce and the administration move the goal posts so frequently that it is difficult to stay current.
 Below, are a couple of leading edge energy-focused links (quite different from each other) with ideas and information on how to participate in renewable energy generation.

-Link to Paul Norris and his alternative energy project Paul Norris, on his Alternative-Energy website, is creating a personal record of two ordinary people, with modest incomes, living in a medium sized town, trying to achieve self-sufficiency in terms of their energy needs.
+On his Alternative-Energy web site, Paul Norris is creating a personal record of two ordinary people, with modest incomes, living in a medium sized town, trying to achieve self-sufficiency in terms of their energy needs.
 Started late 2005 it has developed and contains a lot of down-to-earth information for householders in the UK.
 While Paul is mainly concerned with domestic micro-generation the site has been augmented with a section on alternative Transport which is collated by Deb.
-Returning tothe site in Q1 2008, we are pleased to see that it has been updated and contains practical information which gladden the heart of any individual who wants to power their home with green energy (using PV batteries) and get an idea of the economics.
+Returning to the site in Q1 2008, we are pleased to see that it has been updated and contains practical information which gladden the heart of any individual who wants to power their home with green energy (using PV batteries) and get an idea of the economics.

-Link to the Energy Project site The Energy Project is run by Robert Rohatensky (Regina, Canada) and comprises the development, design and manufacture of a new major system for clean, location independent and renewable electrical power generation that can be built from common materials.
+The Energy Project, run by Robert Rohatensky (Regina, Canada), comprises the development, design and manufacture of a new system, SHPEGS (Solar Heat Pump Electrical Generation System), for clean, location independent and renewable electrical power generation, built from common materials.

 The system design is managed in an nfp and open manner applying the same methodologies and principles that have made Linux and other Open Source Software projects such a success.
 So you can become involved: if you have an interest in donating some of your time and skill, the project is looking for resources that see the merit in the system and want to help.